TheresaLui/SelfHelpContent_v2/articles/compute-classiccompute-generic/compute-activationwindowslicensing.md

 <properties
-	pageTitle="Configuration and Setup/Issues that are related to activating a Windows license in Azure" description="Configuration and Setup/Issues that are related to activating a Windows license in Azure" service="microsoft.compute"
+	pageTitle="Issues that are related to activating a Windows license in Azure" description="Issues that are related to activating a Windows license in Azure" service="microsoft.compute"
 	resource="virtualmachines"
 	authors="ScottAzure"
+	authorAlias="scotro"
 	displayOrder=""
 	selfHelpType="generic"
 	supportTopicIds="32570109,32570108"